I'm an Integrative Counsellor who counsels over 18s in person in Wiltshire (near Devizes) or throughout the UK online.

 Working with Anxiety- A Compassion-focussed Approach

-Eating Disorders: Understanding research, presentations & treatment
+Eating Disorders: Understanding research, presentations and treatment

-Creative Counsellors: Walk & Talk Therapy
+Creative Counsellors Walk and Talk Therapy

 Foundation for Infant Loss Training